soedinglab/MMseqs2-App/mcp/core/README.md

 ```

 `getResultSummary` takes a ticket and an entry and nothing else — no fields, sorting, filtering or
 limits.
-It is bounded by construction (~1.7 KB on a nine-database search, 1.2 KB on a 1000-hit
+It is bounded by construction and validated against `foldseek-server/result-summary@1` before
-FoldDisco result) and validated against `foldseek-server/result-summary@1` before it is returned.
-An
+it is returned.
+An unfinished ticket comes back as `RESULT_NOT_READY` after a single status read —
-unfinished ticket comes back as `RESULT_NOT_READY` after a single status read — never a wait loop.
+never a wait loop.

 `exportResult` writes one reproducible bundle per result unit and returns roles, byte counts and row
 counts, never contents: